Language selection

 Be a good data steward

-It's essential to be respectful of people's privacy and time while collecting the data.
-The Government of Canada collects incredibly personal data that represent real people and real lives; the public has placed their trust in the government to manage their data responsibly and ethically.
+You must be respectful of people's privacy and time while collecting the data.
+The Government of Canada (GC) collects incredibly personal data about real people and their lives; those people have placed their trust in the government to manage their data responsibly and ethically.

 Collaborate widely

 No one person, team or department has all the answers.
 Being inclusive means incorporating a range of perspectives that reach across and beyond government.
-You need to be mindful when inviting this collaboration, however, recognizing that some people may not want to disclose whether they have a disability or divulge their cultural background.
+You must be mindful when inviting this collaboration, however, and recognize that some people may not want to disclose that they have a disability or divulge their cultural background.
 It can be painful, for example, for a stakeholder to review and give feedback on whether a product or service is racist or otherwise offensive.
 It's critical to establish and maintain trust with your partners.

-Include a diversity of perspectives in your engagements and consider that traditional design methods such as interviews or surveys, or other even more participatory methods, may not be adapted to the needs of certain participants.
-It's critical that designers understand how different stakeholders interact with each other, including the power dynamics at play, and how they can contribute to the design process.
-This is especially important when working together with others in co-design sessions.
+Include a diversity of perspectives in your engagements and consider that traditional design methods, such as interviews, surveys or other even more participatory methods, may not be adapted to the needs of certain participants.
+Designers must understand how different stakeholders interact with each other, including the power dynamics at play, and how they can contribute to the design process.
+This is especially important when working with others in co-design sessions.

-There's a lot to consider, and it's easy for assumptions to slip through the cracks.
-You can mitigate this danger by inviting the perspectives of others and taking the time to ask some key questions.
-Remember that this is a task that's never complete.
+There's a lot to consider, and assumptions can easily slip through the cracks.
+You can mitigate this danger by inviting the perspectives of others and taking the time to ask key questions.
+Remember that this task is never complete.
 You're always going to miss something, and the world is ever-changing and evolving.
 Your goal should be ongoing excellence, not perfection, which is unattainable.

-Here are some key questions to get you started.
+Some key questions follow to get you started.

 At the analysis stage